 No matter what you’re adding, when you add “stuff” to your site, it’s going to slow down.
 From images to themes to plugins to blog posts, the more content that your site has to deliver to site visitors, the more time it is going to take to do so.

 Caching plugins + image compression tools can be really helpful in speeding up your site.
 But they can be a band-aid fix to a bigger problem.

 Clear out any plugins that you’re not using to see an immediate increase in your site’s performance.
 And then work through the list of remaining plugins you have to see if you can do without them.

-If you only add new header images once in a while, skip the image compression plugin + focus on saving your header images for web before uploading them to your site.
-This little bit of extra work will keep your site fast and allow you to ditch one more plugin — which means you don’t have to run updates on it either!
+If you only add new header images once in a while, skip the image compression plugin.
+Instead, focus on saving your header images for web before uploading them to your site.
+This little bit of extra work will keep your site fast.
+It will also allow you to ditch one more plugin — which means you don’t have to run updates on it either!